 In February, the FDP proposed a motion in the EU parliament to end daylight saving time, arguing that the time change should have made better use of daylight.

-This is what happened every in March and October — and might disappear in the future if the EU agrees on the measure: Zeitumstellung, or time change.
+This is what happened every in October and March — and might disappear in the future if the EU agrees on the measure: Zeitumstellung, or time change.
 Even if it feels horrible to give up an hour of sleep, keep in mind you'll get it back in the fall.
 Zeitumstellung at least gives a feeling of power — even if we are all bound by time, twice a year we act like we can change it.

 Many other German expressions integrate "Zeit," the word for time.
 A "Zeitschrift" — literally, time writing, is simply a magazine.
 Whether it includes political discourse or scantily clad women (now with nipples covered), theoretically a magazine should keep up with the times.